-Your Guide to Targeting In-Market Travelers Did you know that the U.S. travel industry advertising…
+Did you know that the U.S. travel industry advertising spend was predicted to grow from 2.4B…

 With the rapid rise of cross-device usage between consumers, advertisers can no longer assume that one person is linked to just one device.
 For travel and hospitality companies, sending the right messaging at the right time, to the right consumers on the right devices can sometimes be complex.
 That’s why Data Management Platforms are in hot demand right now, marrying 1st, 2nd, and 3rd-party data for advertisers and marketers to make smart campaign decisions.